hylo-so/model/results.md

 - **Low CR Settings (1.1-1.2)**:
   - Relatively few activations (3.1-16.7)
-  - This is likely because the system quickly depegs before many activations can occur
+  - This is because the system quickly depegs before many activations can occur

-- **Mid-Range CR (1.25-1.35)**:
+- **Transition point (1.25-1.35)**:
   - Moderate activation frequency (21.9-41.9)
-  - Represents a balance between stability and efficiency

 - **High CR Settings (1.4-1.55)**:
   - Highest activation frequency (34.8-47.8)
-  - More frequent interventions lead to better stability but higher operational overhead
+  - More frequent activation due to earlier intervention lead to better stability as the stability pool can be activated before a depeg event happen.

 - **Activation Pattern**:
   - Stability pool activations generally increase as the Stability Mode 2 threshold activation parameter increases